Dental Caries: Consequences

 • Increased caries in permanent dentition

-• School/work absences: Missed school days are highest for Black children, children with Medicaid/public Insurance, and those with special health care needs
+• School/work absences: Missed school days are highest for Black children, children with Medicaid/public insurance, and those with special health care needs

 • Difficulty sleeping